 CLUE stands for Comprehensive Loss Underwriting Exchange, and they collect information that is used to calculate your potential risk of loss and thus your insurance premiums.
 You can also find out about previous claims on the house you are currently renting or recently bought, even if they weren’t made by you.

 The C.L.U.E. ®Personal Property report provides a seven year history of losses associated with an individual and his/her personal property.
 The following data will be identified for each loss: date of loss, loss type, and amount paid along with general information such as policy number, claim number and insurance company name.

 The C.L.U.E. ®Auto report provides a seven year history of automobile insurance losses associated with an individual.
 The following data will be identified for each loss: date of loss, loss type, and amount paid along with general information such as policy number, claim number and insurance company name.

 In addition, you should also request your free A-PLUS report (Automated Property Loss Underwriting System), which is a smaller database that also contains information about property loss claims.

-You may notice that LexisNexis is involved in many different areas above.
-As one of the largest personal information databases in the US and a for-profit company (part of Reed Elsevier), they should just rename themselves Big Brother, Inc. You can request a “Full File Disclosure” that supposedly includes all of the information that they have on you – including public records, real estate transaction and ownership data, lien, judgment, and bankruptcy records, professional license information, and historical addresses on file.
+As one of the largest personal information databases in the US and a for-profit company (part of Reed Elsevier), LexisNexis should just rename themselves Big Brother, Inc. You can request a “Full File Disclosure” that supposedly includes all of the information that they have on you – including public records, real estate transaction and ownership data, lien, judgment, and bankruptcy records, professional license information, and historical addresses on file.